Prevention Of Oral Diseases Question And Answers

 Secondary Levels Of Prevention Tertiary Level of Prevention:

-• It replaces lost tissues
+• The primary Level of Prevention replaces lost tissues

 Secondary Levels Of Prevention Services: